AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 Note that in nearly all cases you can never reach full coverage.
 A lot of functionality is usually dependent on exclusive options that would need individual fuzzing campaigns each with one of these options set.
-E.g. if you fuzz a library to convert image formats and your target is the png to tiff API then you will not touch any of the other library APIs and features.
+E.g., if you fuzz a library to convert image formats and your target is the png to tiff API then you will not touch any of the other library APIs and features.